 Public Hearings are held at two different times during the development of the Annual Action Plan.
 All hearings will include an overview of the amount of funds expected from CDBG, the purpose and intent of CDBG dollars, and eligible activities.
 In the year that the Consolidated Plan is developed, the public hearings for input on the Annual Action Plan and Consolidated Plan will be held at the same time.
 Public Hearings will be held at Travis County Commissioners Court during the normally scheduled voting session.
 Hearings will be held in the traditional public hearing format with oral testimony.
-In the event that national, state, and/or local health authorities recommend social distancing and limiting public gatherings for public hearings will provide reasonable notification and access for citizens in accordance with the Citizen Participation Plan, timely responses from local officials to all citizen questions and issues, and public access to all questions and responses.

 - a.
 One (1) public hearing will be held to inform the Needs Assessment of the Action Plan, and participants can provide input regarding their housing, community development and public service needs. - b.
-One (1) public hearing will be held during the Public Comment period for the Action Plan to inform and enable the community to comment on the proposed uses of CDBG funds. - 2.
-Community Meetings
+One (1) public hearing will be held during the Public Comment period for the Action Plan to inform and enable the community to comment on the proposed uses of CDBG funds.

+2. Community Meetings

-In order to more effectively gather information on community needs from the residents of the CDBG service area, CDBG staff will prioritize participation in community meetings with residents and neighborhood groups.
+In order to more effectively gather information on community needs from the residents of the CDBG service area, CDBG staff will attend community meetings on an at least monthly basis.
 Staff will identify groups that serve protected classes, with reference to geography and any other HUD requirements for program participation as guidance is received from HUD.
 Staff will work with these groups to convene or attend scheduled meetings in order to provide information about the CDBG grant and gather information on community needs.